 Switching to a treadmill desk is another solution that offers even better benefits than just standing.
 It is cost and space prohibitive for many people, but it seems to be the best desk-optional available.

-I don’t have one yet, (trying to convenience we CAN fit one in our house!) but will definitely share my experience if/when I do.
+I don’t have one yet, (trying to convince myself we CAN fit one in our house!) but will definitely share my experience if/when I do.
 Typically a person walks very slowly on a treadmill desk (less than 2 mph) which is enough to get blood flowing without making it difficult or distracting to work.

 I am planning to get a basic treadmill like this one to add to my standing desk.
 Another great option would be to find a used treadmill on Craigslist or a similar site (I’ve seen them for under $200 often) and build a simple desk to go around it.